Safecast/bitstore.js/README.md

 Multithreading will not work if full lazy load mode is enabled; the overhead of serializing copies is too high.

-Multithreading support requires three include files which can be specified in the LBITSOptions object.
+Multithreading support requires three include files which can be specified in the LBITSOptions object.  (bitstore.js, zlib.js, modified png.js)

 When specifying the URL for these, note it must be absolute for an inlined worker.

 Using a minified or combined version is fine; however, the correct URL must be specified.

-  - 1. bitstores.js (this)
-  - 2. png_zlib_worker_min.js

 ##Optional Configuration - Image Processing